 4. Busy people say yes to everything.
 Productive people say yes/no strategically.

-Saying no may seem simple but it differentiates between busyness and productivity.
-Busy people never say no: they say yes to everything without evaluation.
-Urgent things, inconsequential events, minutiae.
+Saying no may seem simple but it makes a big difference between busyness and productivity.
+Busy people never say no: they say yes to everything from urgent things to minutiae.
 As a result, they fill their schedules with endless things that keep them busy, but don’t change their life.

 Productive people, on the other hand, say yes choicefully.
-They deeply evaluate decisions, especially those that require a mid-to-long term investment of their time, before saying “yes” or “no.” That’s because they know that each “yes” conveyed now will take up their time later on.
-They also know that many yeses to the wrong things, even if small, will eventually lead them onto the wrong path.
-Saying “no” is to protect this limited resource called “time” so they can use it for the things that matter and make the greatest impact in their life.
+They deeply evaluate their decisions, especially those that require a fair investment of their time, before saying “yes” or “no.” That’s because they know that each “yes” today will take up their time later on.
+They also know that many yeses to the wrong things, even if small yeses, will eventually lead them to the wrong path.
+Saying “no” is about protecting this limited resource called “time” so that they can use it for the things that matter.

 Do you say yes to everything?
 If you have a problem saying no, I feel the same sometimes.
-Check out my guides on how to say no:
+Check out my guides on saying no:

-5. Busy people jump on every trend, bandwagon.
-Productive people consider the value and implications before going into anything.
+5. Busy people jump onto every trend and bandwagon.
+Productive people consider the value and implication of things before following them.

-I live in Singapore where lifestyle gimmicks and food crazes are a national pastime.
-Every few weeks there is some new food item in town, after which countless food outlets replicate this item while people from all walks of life go out of the way to try it, sometimes even queuing for hours for it.
-The recent “trend” (early 2016) is croissant with salted egg yolk (or anything with salted egg yolk really), and before that there was froyo with multi-layered toppings (llao llao anyone?), bingsu (a Korean dessert), anything Hello Kitty, rainbow cakes, charcoal toast, over-the-top cake shakes, and fried ice cream rolls.
+I live in Singapore where food crazes are a national pastime.
+Every month there is some new food item in town, after which countless food outlets replicate this item while people from all walks of life go out of the way to try it, sometimes even queuing for hours.
+The recent “trend” (early 2016) is croissant with salted egg yolk or anything with salted egg yolk.
+Before that there was froyo with multi-layered toppings (llao llao anyone?), bingsu (a Korean dessert), anything Hello Kitty, rainbow cakes, charcoal toast, over-the-top cake shakes, and fried ice cream rolls.

-There’s nothing wrong in following trends sometimes, especially if done for enjoyment’s sake.
-But recognize that lifestyle trends, including fashion trends, are just a market movement, usually put into motion by high-level stakeholders.
-They are no more a distraction and an inconsequential blip in the market.
-Just because people are doing X doesn’t mean you need to do X. Just because Y is popular doesn’t mean you need to try Y. You need to consider its place and value in your life, rather than diving head first into every fancy thing that hits it big with people.
+There’s nothing wrong with following trends sometimes, especially if done for enjoyment’s sake.
+But recognize that lifestyle and fashion trends are just market movements, usually put into motion by high-level stakeholders.
+They are no more a distraction.
+Just because people do X doesn’t mean you need to do X. Just because Y is popular doesn’t mean you need to try Y. You need to consider its place and value rather than dive head first into every fancy thing that hits it big with the masses.

-Just because you are presented with more options and details today doesn’t mean it’s good.
-Be aware of such mind traps.
+Just because you are presented with more options and details today doesn’t mean that it’s good.
+Be aware of mind traps.
 Majority of stuff today is noise and does not help further your life.
-This includes blog sites with repetitive tips; sites that perpetuate the “make money online” dream; sites with elaborate sales funnels designed to lock you in their questionable material.
-Think deeply about value vs. cost before pursuing anything that looks “trendy.”
+This includes blog sites with repetitive tips, sites that perpetuate the “make money online” dream, and sites with elaborate sales funnels designed to lock you in their questionable material.
+Think deeply about value vs. cost before pursuing anything “trendy.”